RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 The goal of this challenge is to develop and evaluate algorithms for outlier detection.
 In this challenge, outlier detection (sometimes called novelty detection) is to detect samples that are not considered *normal*.

 Specifically, the challenge is focused on the human spine where we will look at the L1 vertebra as seen on a 3D computed tomography (CT) scan.
 A set of normal vertebra are given and a set with artificial artefacts (outliers) is also given.
-Finally, a test set with both normals and outliers are provided and the goal is to determine which samples in the test set that are outliers.
+Finally, a test set with both normal samples and samples with artificially outliers are provided and the goal is to determine which samples in the test set that are outliers.

 ## What is outlier detection?

 When doing binary classification, we normally have two well described classes (cats/dogs) where it assumed that the distribution of the *features* of the samples of the classes can be described in somewhat seperated clusters.

-In outlier detection, it is assumed that there is one class that is relatively well clustered (many cats) and that there are *anomalies* that do not necesserealy form clusters (one boat, one plant, two scissors, a few humans, three helicopters).
+In outlier detection, it is assumed that there is one class that is relatively well clustered (many cats) and that there are *anomalies* that do not necessarily form clusters (one tiger, one lion, two lynx, three hello kitty).
 The goal of outlier detection is to detect when a sample does not belong to the *normal* class.

 A vocabulary and some methods can be found in [Scikit Learn on outlier and novelty detection](https://scikit-learn.org/stable/modules/outlier_detection.html).